Ben Hall Pt 4

 FORBES.
 Friday, 5 pm.- Mrs Hall, wife of Ben Hall the bushranger, accompanied by the notorious Jim Taylor, recently took out a summons against Bill Hall, the brother, for the illegal detention of Ben Hall's child.
 The case was to have come off on Thursday, but the parties concerned made no appearance, the child having been surrendered to Taylor, who assumes its guardianship.

-In mid-January 1864, reports surfaced that Hall was seen in one of his old stomping grounds, Burrowa, apparently suffering from a fever.
-This account aligns with the period when Hall was dealing with the effects of a centipede bite.
 However, the sighting near Burrowa might have been due to Hall visiting Susan Prior at Tangamaroo.
 In 1864, Susan was once again pregnant with a son, who would later be named Alfred.
-It's plausible that Ben Hall was the father of this child, as his daughter Mary was already a year old at this time.
-These reports, however, added to the confusion and speculation surrounding Gilbert's alleged illness.
+It's plausible that Ben Hall was the father of this child, as his daughter Mary was a year old at this time.
+These reports, however, added to the confusion and speculation surrounding Gilbert's alleged illness when in fact it was Hall that was ill.
 'The Sydney Morning Herald' Friday 5th February 1864:

 Ben Hall was seen about a fortnight ago on his old beat.
 He was suffering from colonial fever.